maidahhaseeb/Fitness-App/README.md

 - **Client-Centric Interface**: The app provides a seamless experience for users, offering exercise views, data logging, and progress tracking.
 - **Real-Time Communication**: Users can engage in real-time messaging with coaches, utilize a chat box for communication, and receive push notifications for updates.
 - **CRUD Operations**: The application allows for Create, Read, Update, and Delete operations, empowering users to manage their exercises and track their fitness journey effectively.
-- **Role-Based Permissions**: Role-based access control ensures that users have appropriate access levels, while an admin dashboard allows for the management of exercises and coach requests.
+- **Role-Based Permissions**: The Fitness App implements role-based access control to ensure users have appropriate access levels.
+Clients manage their fitness journey, coaches assign personalized plans to clients, and administrators have full control, including managing accounts, exercise logs, and coach requests.
-- **Testing and Documentation**: The development process includes exhaustive testing using Jest and React Testing Library.
+- **Testing and Documentation**: The development process includes exhaustive testing using Jest and React Testing Library and Selenium Scripting.
 Additionally, the codebase is well-documented, ensuring maintainability and scalability.
 A CI/CD pipeline is also generated to streamline the deployment process.

 ## Conclusion
 The Fitness App offers a comprehensive solution for individuals seeking to improve their fitness journey.
 With its user-centric design, real-time communication features, and robust functionality, it provides a holistic approach to fitness tracking and coaching.
 Explore the repositories and demos to learn more about this innovative application.